Breakthrough Listen: Targets

-The Parkes Radio Telescope will cover similar targets in the Southern Hemisphere from 1–4 GHz, and also the galactic plane and center.
+The Parkes Radio Telescope was expected to cover similar targets in the Southern Hemisphere from 1–4 GHz, and also the galactic plane and center.

-The targets for the Automated Planet Finder will closely match those of the Green Bank radio search, with small adjustments due to the telescope's much smaller field of view.
+The targets for the Automated Planet Finder were expected to closely match those of the Green Bank radio search, with small adjustments due to the telescope's much smaller field of view.

-While the telescopes are observing, the current targets of the Green Bank Radio Telescope and the Automated Planet Finder can be viewed live at the Berkeley Seti Research Center.
+While the telescopes were observing, the targets of the Green Bank Radio Telescope and the Automated Planet Finder could be viewed live at the Berkeley Seti Research Center.

 In January 2017, the project published its initial targets, which are the 60 nearest stars and a further 1649 stars which are the closest representatives of each spectral type.
 The initial targets also include 123 galaxies which cover all morphological types of galaxies.

-In October 2019 it was announced that Breakthrough Listen will collaborate with scientists from NASA's Transiting Exoplanet Survey Satellite (TESS) team.
-Over a thousand new planets found by TESS will be scanned for technosignatures.
-The search will use Listen's primary facilities (Green Bank and Parkes Telescopes, MeerKAT, and the Automated Planet Finder) as well as partner facilities (including VERITAS, NenuFAR, FAST, the Murchison Widefield Array, LOFAR stations in Ireland and Sweden, Jodrell Bank Observatory, e-MERLIN, Keck Observatory, Sardinia Radio Telescope, along with the Allen Telescope Array).
-In addition to targeting of TESS planets with Listen facilities, the TESS lightcurves themselves will be searched for anomalies, for example caused by megastructures.
+In October 2019 it was announced that Breakthrough Listen would collaborate with scientists from NASA's Transiting Exoplanet Survey Satellite (TESS) team.
+Over a thousand new planets found by TESS would be scanned for technosignatures.
+The search used Listen's primary facilities (Green Bank and Parkes Telescopes, MeerKAT, and the Automated Planet Finder) as well as partner facilities (including VERITAS, NenuFAR, FAST, the Murchison Widefield Array, LOFAR stations in Ireland and Sweden, Jodrell Bank Observatory, e-MERLIN, Keck Observatory, Sardinia Radio Telescope, along with the Allen Telescope Array).
+In addition to targeting of TESS planets with Listen facilities, the TESS lightcurves themselves were to be searched for anomalies, for example caused by megastructures.